jitusharma7/Amazon-Prdocut---Customer-Review-Classification/README.md

 ## Business_Recommendation
-* Need to analyze further - percentages of postive review and negative reviews for each variant.and Based on the analysis, need to recommend modification in prodcut variant.
+* Need to analyze further - percentages of postive review and negative reviews for each variant.and Based on the analysis, need to recommend modification in product variant.

 ## Credit
  This project has been done as a course project in Deep Learning .